Acquired methemoglobinemia induced by indoxacarb poisoning: a case report

 Clinical findings: on arrival in the ED, he was drowsy, and he had a Glasgow Coma Scale (GCS) of 13/15, with bilateral mild-dilated reactive pupils.
 His vital signs were stable; he had no dyspnea with an oxygen saturation (SpO2) of 95% in ambient air, a blood pressure (BP) of 110/70 mmHg, a heart rate (HR) of 80 beats/min, and a body temperature of 36°C. The electrocardiogram (ECG) revealed normal sinus rhythm, and the chest X-ray showed no particular abnormality.
 After monitoring, he received gastric lavage.
 One hour later, the patient vomited two times, and he became deeply cyanotic, with a respiratory rate of 30c/min and SpO2 dropped to 80% despite receiving 15L/min of oxygen via a high-concentration oxygen mask indicating severe hypoxemia.
 The conscious state was altered, and he became unresponsive with GCS of 8/15 then the appearance of generalized fasciculations and muscle tremors.
 He had a BP of 100/40 mmHg and HR of 110 bpm.

 Timeline of current episode: in front of the worsening of his neurological and respiratory states, he was promptly intubated and put on assisted invasive mechanical ventilation with a fraction of inspired oxygen (FiO2) of 100%.
 In post-intubation, the patient presented a cardiovascular collapse (BP 80/40 mmHg and HR 120 b/m) requiring vasoactive drugs (0.5mg/h of norepinephrine), then transferred to our medical intensive care unit (ICU).
 Upon ICU arrival, the patient was under sedation, invasive mechanical ventilation, and norepinephrine, he had remarkable central cyanosis and the SpO2 did not exceed 80% despite FiO2 of 100% contrasting with normal respiratory exam.
-The patient´s blood color was abnormally muddy brown (Figure 1) associated with dark orange urine.
+The patient´s blood colour was abnormally muddy brown (Figure 1) associated with dark orange urine.

 Diagnostic assessment: laboratory analysis revealed: a white blood cell count of 23000/μL, hemoglobin: 13.6 g/dL, platelets: 273000/μL, alanine aminotransferase 45 IU/L, creatinine 48 μmol/L, sodium 137 mmol/L and potassium 4.26 mmol/L. Arterial blood gas analysis (ABG) on FiO2 100% revealed pH 7.47, PaO2 450 mmHg, PaCO2 24 mmHg, HCO3 17.3 mmol/L, and arterial oxygen saturation (SaO2) 100%.
 The SpO2 was only 85%.
 A chest CT scan was performed and showed no abnormality.

-Diagnosis: methemoglobinemia was suspected considering the cyanosis, low SpO2 concomitant with disproportionately high PaO2 on ABG analysis, and muddy brown color of blood.
+Diagnosis: methemoglobinemia was suspected considering the cyanosis, low SpO2 concomitant with disproportionately high PaO2 on ABG analysis, and muddy brown colour of blood.
 This could be secondary to indoxacarb poisoning.
 A blood sample was analyzed to determine the methemoglobin (MetHb) level, confirmed a level of 12.5% (reference range: <3%).

 Therapeutic interventions: intravenous methylene blue was administered at a dosage of 1.5 mg/kg in 100 ml of normal saline for 30 minutes.
 Within two hours, the patient showed gradual signs of spectacular clinical recovery.
 The cyanosis has disappeared, and his SpO2 gradually improved to 92 - 94% then 100%.
 The ABG analysis revealed pH 7.36, PaCO2 32, PaO2 340, HCO3 18.1, and SaO2 100% on FiO2 of 25% three hours later.